Prototype Tooling & Molding China

-Rapid tooling is also called prototype tooling.
-The rapid tooling process involves the creation of a mold using aluminum or soft steel, a stocked mold base, and hand-load inserts.
+Prototype Tooling is also called Rapid Tooling.
+The prototype tooling process involves the creation of a mold using aluminum or soft steel, a stocked mold base, and hand-load inserts.
 Compared to traditional production molds, it has the advantages of short making time and low cost.
 Therefore, it is often used for small-scale production, so that developers can quickly bring products to the market and occupy the market.
 It also provides verification for the manufacturing feasibility of product design.
-At WeLink, Rapid Tooling are usually made of aluminum or steel, which only takes 3-7 days, cost saved more than 50%.
+WeLink provides rapid tooling China services, Rapid Tooling are usually made of aluminum or steel, which only takes 3-7 days, cost saved more than 50%.

 Silicone Tooling – For prototype stage